Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

 The Lyapunov function \eqref{eq:lyapunov} is constructed in \citet{Eberle} as a key ingredient to show the convergence speed of the penalized underdamped Langevin SDE \eqref{eq:VL:penalized}-\eqref{eq:XL:penalized} to the Gibbs distribution $\pi_{\delta}(x,v)\propto\exp(-f(x)-\frac{1}{\delta}S(x)-\frac{1}{2}\Vert v\Vert^{2})$. \citet{Eberle} shows that the convergence speed of \eqref{eq:VL:penalized}-\eqref{eq:XL:penalized} to the Gibbs distribution $\pi_{\delta}$ is governed by

 where

-The Lyapunov function \eqref{eq:lyapunov} also plays a key role in \citet{GGZ} that obtains the non-asymptotic convergence guarantees for (unconstrained) stochastic gradient Hamiltonian Monte Carlo.
-We have the following proposition about the complexity of PSGHMC with stochastic gradient that satisfies Assumption~\ref{assump:grad:noise} for the non-convex case.
+The Lyapunov function \eqref{eq:lyapunov} also plays a key role in \citet{GGZ} that obtains the non-asymptotic convergence guarantees for (unconstrained) stochastic gradient underdamped Langevin Monte Carlo.
+We have the following proposition about the complexity of PSGULMC with stochastic gradient that satisfies Assumption~\ref{assump:grad:noise} for the non-convex case.